Mercalyn/cuda-vs.-pytorch/README.md

 > - HOST: AMD Ryzen 5 3600, 32GB System Mem, MSI B450M Gaming Plus
 > - GPU: Nvidia RTX 3090 Ti 24GB VRAM

+### Notes
+> - Both tests observed 100% GPU load for the majority of the stress.
+> - Both scripts use slightly different timing mechanisms, so some amount of error should be given.

 ### The test
 > Given: